UK Medical Device Regulations

 The beginning of 2021 saw some new requirements and guidance being introduced regarding the safety marking of medical devices.

-Medical device guidance
+Medical device classification

 Depending on the imposed risk associated with your device, it is assigned to one of four classes to aid the process of medical device regulation.